philbuchanan/Tabs-Shortcodes/readme.txt

 == Description ==
 Adds a few shortcodes to allow for tabbed content.

-**NOTE:** If you are not comfortable using WordPress shortcodes, this plugin may not be for you.
+**IMPORTANT:** If you are not comfortable using WordPress shortcodes, this plugin may not be for you.
+Additionally, you must be able to edit your themes main stylesheet in order to add the [necessary CSS](http://wordpress.org/plugins/tabs-shortcodes/other_notes/).

 = Features =